Joe Marchant (rugby union): International career

 Marchant represented England U18 winning 14 caps and scoring one try.
 He has also represented England U20 scoring 59 points including ten tries.
 Marchant was a member of the side that won the 2015 Six Nations Under 20s Championship.
-At the 2016 World Rugby Under 20 Championship, Marchant scored in pool stage fixtures against Italy and Australia.
-He scored two tries in the final against Ireland.
-His impressive performances at junior level earned him a call-up to Eddie Jones' 45 man senior England training squad on 1 August 2016 and the following month saw him subsequently named in the Test squad for the Autumn Internationals.
+The following year Marchant was included in the squad for the 2016 World Rugby Under 20 Championship and scored in pool stage fixtures against Italy and Australia.
+He scored two tries in the final as England defeated Ireland to become champions.

-On 20 April 2017 Marchant was one of 15 uncapped players named in the senior squad for their summer tour against Argentina but had to pull out due to injury.
+After impressive performances at junior level, Marchant earned a call-up by coach Eddie Jones to the senior England training squad on 1 August 2016 and the following month saw him subsequently named in the Test squad for the Autumn Internationals.
+On 20 April 2017, Marchant was one of 15 uncapped players named in the senior squad for their summer tour of Argentina but ultimately withdrew prior to the trip due to injury.

 On 11 August 2019 Marchant made his Test debut as a second-half replacement for Jonathan Joseph in a World Cup warm-up match against Wales.
 The following month saw him score his first try on his first start in their final warm-up fixture against Italy at St James' Park.
 He was not selected for the 2019 Rugby World Cup.

 After the World Cup Marchant gained another cap when he featured against Georgia in their opening fixture of the 2020 Autumn Nations Cup.
+He was an unused substitute in the final of the competition as England defeated France after extra time to win the tournament.